Acidic diets and osteoporosis

 - Minimize consumption of sugar and refined grains.

-- Take a high-quality Omega 3 Fatty Acid Supplement
+- Take a high-quality Omega 3 Fatty Acid Supplement, such as unrefined hemp oil.

 - Make sure you are getting enough sleep each night